Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

 We have broadly categorized the experiments into natural and adversarial corruption categories to evaluate the robustness of CNNs, transformers, and VSSMs across tiny, small, and base-model families.
 For natural corruptions, we conduct experiments on classification, detection, and segmentation tasks.
 For the classification task, we employ the recent ConvNext model~\cite{liu2022convnet} as a representative of the CNN family, while selecting the ViT~\cite{dosovitskiy2020image} and Swin~\cite{liu2021swin} family models for transformer architectures.
-For VSSMs, we report results on VMamba \emph{v2} pretrained models~\cite{liu2024vmamba}.
+For VSSMs, we report results on pure VMamba \emph{v2} pretrained models~\cite{liu2024vmamba} and hybrid MambaVision models~\cite{hatamizadeh2024mambavision}.
 For detection and segmentation, we report results using ImageNet-pretrained backbones of the specified models.
 These models are fine-tuned with the MMDetection~\cite{chen2019mmdetection} and MMSegmentation~\cite{contributors2020mmsegmentation} frameworks.
 For detection, we utilize Mask-RCNN~\cite{he2017mask}, and for segmentation, we use UperNet~\cite{xiao2018unified} as the network architecture.
 To evaluate the robustness of VSSMs against adversarial attacks, we consider imagenet trained classification models.
 Furthermore, we use imagenet pretrained models for adversarial fine-tuning on two downstream datasets; CIFAR-10~\cite{article} and Imagenette~\cite{imagenette}.
-All the evaluations for the task of classification are done on image size of $224 \times 224$, except for CIFAR-10 where image size of $32 \times 32$ is used.
-For detection and segmentation, evaluation is done on image size of $800 \times 1216$ and $512 \times 512$, respectively.
+Evaluations are done on 224×224 images for classification (except 32×32 for CIFAR-10), 800×1216 for detection, and 512×512 for segmentation.